Philosophy and Physics BSc

 Find out more about Access to Leeds and alternative admissions.

-Typical Access to Leeds offer: ABC at A Level including A in Mathematics and B in Physics and pass Access to Leeds.
+Typical Access to Leeds offer: BBB including Mathematics and Physics and pass Access to Leeds.

 We accept a range of international equivalent qualifications.
 For more information contact the School of Philosophy, Religion and History of Science Undergraduate Admissions team.

 You can find out more about what it is like to be an international student by speaking to a Link to Leeds ambassador.
 They can’t help you with your application, but they can tell you how they have found living and studying in Leeds.

 International students who do not meet the academic requirements for undergraduate study may be able to study the University of Leeds International Foundation Year.
 This gives you the opportunity to study on campus, be taught by University of Leeds academics and progress onto a wide range of Leeds undergraduate courses.
 Find out more about International Foundation Year programmes.